 Topic Indicators Concord.
-Source 8 · Resource and Land Use • • RE Caribou harvesting continue to be tracked through Baffinland's env Marine mammal harvesting Terrestrial and marine monitoring are reviewed bi-annually by the Terrestrial Environment Worl Group (TEWG) and Marine Environment Working Group (MEWG).
-While not all these effects we Fish harvesting ffects in Project EIS documents, they are include RE Safe travel around Eclipse Sound and P ond Inlet Safe travel through Milne Port Emissions and noise disruption at camp os Sensory disturbances and safety along Milne Inlet Tote Road 8.1 (p.
-67) Detour around mine site for safety and travel Number of recorded land use visitor persor days at Project sites Number of wildlife )- BIMC QIA Difficulty and safety relating to railway crossing compensation fund claims QIA Detour around Steensby Port HTO cabin closures Restriction of camping locations around d Steensby Port 2 9 · Cultural Well-Being • N/A N/A No monitoring requir red.
+Source 8 · Resource and Land Use • RE Caribou harvesting continue to be tracked through Baffinland's env Marine mammal harvesting Terrestrial and marine monitoring are reviewed bi-annually by the Terrestrial Environment Working Council (MEMC), while not all those effects with the conference of the confe Fish harvesting Group (TEWG) and Marine Environment Working Group (MEWG).
+While not all these effects we considered residual effects in Project EIS documents, they are included here for completeness.
+RE Safe travel around Eclipse Sound and P ond Inlet Safe travel through Milne Port Emissions and noise disruption at camp os Sensory disturbances and safety along Milne Inlet Tote Road 8.1 (p.
+68) Detour around mine site for safety and travel Number of recorded land use visitor person days at Project sites Number of wildlife - 0.1 (p.
+00) BIMC QIA Difficulty and safety relating to railway crossing compensation fund claims QIA Detour around Steensby Port HTO cabin closures Restriction of camping locations around d Steensby Port 2 9 · Cultural Well-Being • N/A N/A No monitoring requir red.
 No residual effects identified in the EIS.
-10 · Economic Development and Self-R eliance RE N/A Development and Sel n integrated assessment of other VECs/VSECs w lf-Reliance VSEC.
-No new residual effects specific of residual effects is conducted through other V c to this VSEC we T&C Project harvesting interactions and food security, which includes broad indicators of dietary habits Topic will continue to Project, and related in be tracked through the QSEMC process, comm nformation unity engagemer nt conducted for the i 11 · Benefits, Royalty, and Taxation RE Project revenues flowing to the territorial government Payroll and corporate government e taxes paid by Baffinland to the territorial 11.1 (p.
-77) BIMC 12 · Governance and Leadership , N/A N/A No monitoring requir red.
+10 · Economic Development and Self-R eliance RE N/A Development and Sel n integrated assessment of other VECs/VSECs w If-Reliance VSEC.
+No new residual effects specific of residual effects is conducted through other VI to this VSEC we T&C Project harvesting interactions and food security, which includes broad indicators of dietary habits Topic will continue to Project, and related in be tracked through the QSEMC process, commonity of the process of unity engagemer nt conducted for the i 11 · Benefits, Royalty, and Taxation RE Project revenues flowing to the territorial government Payroll and corporate government e taxes paid by Baffinland to the territorial 11.1 (p.
+78) BIMC 12 · Governance and Leadership N/A N/A No monitoring requir red.
 No residual effects identified in the EIS.